Bilateral collaboration agreements – geographical areas

 These actions are to be seen within a framework of environmental commitments signed by Italy during global events:

-To date, MASE's bilateral cooperation has 37 active cooperation agreements and 27 agreements under renegotiation and new negotiations, for a total of 81 countries involved.
-The 46 currently active projects commit a total of resources, donated by the Ministry, for over 80 million Euros, and pursue the Sustainable Development Goals, (SDGs), outlined by the 2030 Agenda.
+MASE’s bilateral cooperation includes numerous active cooperation agreements aimed at achieving the Sustainable Development Goals (SDGs) outlined in the 2030 Agenda.
 Among these, in particular: goal 6 "Clean water and sanitation", goal 7 "Affordable and clean energy", goal 13 "Climate action", goal 14 "Life below water" and goal 15 "Life on land".

 Active Agreements